-Application for 1915(c) HCBS Waiver: PA.1486.R00.06 - Jan 01, 2020 (as of Jul 09, 2020) Page 369 of 400 Ann an die I. Ein an eint Accountabilite Appendix I: Financial Accountability I-4: Non-Federal Matching Funds (1 of 3) a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the state source on an sources of the non-federal share of computable waiver costs.
-Select at least one: e or sources of the Appropriation of State Tax Revenues to the State Medicaid agency Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.
-If the source of the non-federal share is appropriations to another state agency (or agencies), speentity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the f Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any marrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as incessing the state agencies agencies as CPEs, as a constant agencies as a constant agencies as a constant agencies and constant agencies agencies agencies as a constant agencies agencie funds to the patching Other State Level Source(s) of Funds.
-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergoverny (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by statement of the control of mental Transfer Appendix I: Financial Accountability I-4: Non-Federal Matching Funds (2 of 3) b.
-Local Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Spec sources of the non-federal share of computable waiver costs that are not from state sources.
-Select On Not Applicable.
-There are no local government level sources of funds utilized as the non-federal s share.
-Applicable Check each that applies: Appropriation of Local Government Revenues.
-Specify: (a) the local government entity or entities that have the authority to levy taxes or oft source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medica Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (intervening entities in the transfer process), and/or, indicate if funds are directly expended by agencies as CPEs, as specified in Item I-2-c: id Agency or Fiscal indicate any
+Application for 1915 5(c) HCBS Waiver: Draft PA.039.00.07 - Jan 01, 2022 Page 384 of 417 \npendix I: Fin ancial Accountability Von-Federal Matching Funds (1 of 3) a.
+State Level So purce(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the nare of computable waiver costs.
+Select at least one: e state source or sources of the Appropri iation of State Tax Revenues to the State Medicaid agency iation of State Tax Revenues to a State Agency other than the Medicaid Ag ency. entity or Medicaid arce of the non-federal share is appropriations to another state agency (or ag agency receiving appropriated funds and (b) the mechanism that is used to to Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), inclu- nent, and/or, indicate if the funds are directly expended by state agencies as ( ransfer the funds to the uding any matching Other St ate Level Source(s) of Funds. that is us (IGT), in (a) the source and nature of funds; (b) the entity or agency that receives the feed to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an I cluding any matching arrangement, and/or, indicate if funds are directly experindicated in Item I-2-c: Intergovernmental Transfer Appendix I: Fin ancial Accountability I-4: N On-Federal Matching Funds (2 of 3) ment or Other Source(s) of the Non-Federal Share of Computable Waiver non-federal share of computable waiver costs that are not from state source.
+Applicab icable.
+There are no local government level sources of funds utilized as the n le ach that applies: on-federal share.
+App ropriation of Local Government Revenues. sour Age inte cify: (a) the local government entity or entities that have the authority to levy rce(s) of revenue; and, (c) the mechanism that is used to transfer the funds to nt, such as an Intergovernmental Transfer (IGT), including any matching arr rvening entities in the transfer process), and/or, indicate if funds are directly ncies as CPEs, as specified in Item I-2-c: the Medicaid Agency or Fiscal rangement (indicate any c.
+Information Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
+Select one: